-While there has been a mix of positive and negative factors in the tyre market, the overall trend in the tyre industry remains positive.
-Replacement tyres account for 70% of tyre consumption and tyres for new cars account for approximately 30%.
-According to data from the China Association of Automobile Manufacturers

-(CAAM), 2021 sales of new automobiles in China has increased by 3.8% from last year and is steadily picking up.
-New Energy Vehicle sales volume has soared by 160% and is the new driving force of automobile sales.
-Hence, we expect the Rubber Chemicals industry to maintain a slight growth rate, while the export volume is relatively higher.
+With the market recovery, we expect the utilisation rate of tyre companies to steadily increase.
+According to data from the China Association of Automobile Manufacturers ("CAAM"), in 2022, sales of new cars in China saw a year-on-year increase of 2.1% and the trend is showing a steady pick-up.
+New Energy Vehicle sales volume has soared by 93.4%.
+It has become the new driving force of automobile sales.
+Hence, we expect the rubber chemicals industry to maintain a slight growth rate, while the export volume will be relatively higher.